Satharus/Original-Mastermind/README.md

 + A black peg means that a character in the guessed code is present in the set code and is in its correct place.
 + A white peg means that a character in the guessed code is present in the set code but isn't in its correct place.

-+ So, 0B4W means that player B has gotten all of the colours right but not in the correct order.
++ So, 0B4W means that player B has gotten all of the characters right but not in the correct order.
 + Also, 3B0W means that player B has 3 characters correct and in their right places but has one character wrong.

 ###### Example: